1310840433/madVR-Options-Explained/README.md

-# madVR-Options-Explained

-This external community based and written guide is designed to answer the most madVR related questions.
+This external community based and written guide is designed to answer the most madVR related questions by explaining each toggle.
 It's not official from the original author Mathias Rauen alias madhsi.

 Current MadVR version: 0.90.12

 Guide Version: 0.0.1

 Devices
 --------

 Device name: [EDID Product Name] A name for the display (customizable).

 Device type: [unknown] Sets the icon for the display.
 When set to projector the 'screen config' section is available.

 Identification:
 EDID information, some displays are detected with different identifications depending on how they are attached or detected.
 You can drag and drop these identification entries to combine displays.

 Properties:
 the display expects the following RGB output levels: [PC levels (0-255)] This is what your display expects to receive.
 'PC levels (0-255)' means “use a 16-235 YCbCr to 0-255 RGB conversion matrix” and 'TV levels (16-235)' means “use a 0-255 YCbCr to 0-255 RGB conversion matrix”.
 If the source is flagged full range either a 0-255 YCbCr to 0-255 RGB or a 0-255 YCbCr to 16-235 RGB conversion matrix is used instead.